An Online-Learning Approach to Inverse Optimization: Abstract

 \section{Abstract}

 In this paper, we demonstrate how to learn the objective function of a decision-maker while only observing the problem input data and the decision-maker's corresponding decisions over multiple rounds.
+We present exact algorithms for this online version of inverse optimization which converge at a rate of $ \OO(1/\sqrt{T}) $ in the number of observations~$T$ and compare their further properties.
+Especially, they all allow taking decisions which are essentially as good as those of the observed decision-maker already after relatively few iterations, but are suited best for different settings each.
 Our approach is based on online learning and works for linear objectives over arbitrary feasible sets for which we have a linear optimization oracle.
 As such, it generalizes previous approaches based on KKT-system decomposition and dualization.
-The two exact algorithms we present -- based on multiplicative weights updates and online gradient descent respectively -- converge at a rate of $ \OO(1/\sqrt{T}) $ and thus allow taking decisions which are essentially as good as those of the observed decision-maker already after relatively few observations.
-We also discuss several useful generalizations, such as the approximate learning of non-linear objective functions and the case of suboptimal observations.
-Finally, we show the effectiveness and possible applications of our methods in a broad computational study.
+We also introduce several generalizations, such as the approximate learning of non-linear objective functions, dynamically changing as well as parameterized objectives and the case of suboptimal observed decisions.
+When applied to the stochastic offline case, our algorithms are able to give guarantees on the quality of the learned objectives in expectation.
+Finally, we show the effectiveness and possible applications of our methods in indicative computational experiments.